pgjdbc/pgjdbc/docs/content/security/_index.md

 #### Patches

-Problem has not been patched
+As of version 42.3.3 loggerFile is ignored by the driver.

 #### Workarounds

-sanitize the inputs to the driver
+upgrade to latest version.

 Reported by Allan Lou v3ged0ge@gmail.com